AlexanderEggers/repolizer/README.md

 Status
 ------
 Version 1.0.0 is currently under development in the master branch.
+The latest version 0.3.0 can be found in the 0.3.0 branch.

 Comments/bugs/questions/pull requests are always welcome!